Introduction to Best Practices for SMS Marketing

 Don’t blast them with the same vague ad every week.
 Instead, make sure every text you send is worth their while.
 Discounts, exclusive savings, important announcements, event alerts, and useful information are all valuable things to share with your customers.

-If you’re not providing your customers with value, there’s nothing stopping them from unsubscribing to your texts.
+If you’re not providing your customers with value, there’s nothing stopping them from unsubscribing.